ryyHardy/text-to-minecraft/README.md

 - Consider using (and learning) Tailwind for styling.
 The CSS is really unwieldly right now.
 - The bot has little to no awareness of its surroundings which is dangerous on more populated worlds.
 - Potentially making a version of the bot that is more friendly for survival mode.
+- I don't know why, but when I returned to this project months later, the builds it created were much smaller.
+Perhaps the Gemini model I was using got nerfed? :O
 - Make a release!

 <!--